Real-Time Neural Materials using Block-Compressed Features: Implementation details

 \subsection{Material encoding}

 \paragraph*{Model structure} In our implementation, we use 4 sets of neural block-based features $\{T_{\theta_0}, T_{\theta_1}, T_{\theta_2}, T_{\theta_3}\}$ with size $w_i = h_i = 2^{n_i}$.
-As described in section \ref{sec:bcntfilter}, each $T_{\theta_0}$ consists of a pyramid with several block-based mips of decreasing power of two sizes.
-We use a simple MLP of input size 12 and one hidden layer as our decoder network and adjust the size of the output according to the endcoded material.
-We have experimented with two MLP configurations with one hidden layer of size 16 and 32 respectively.
+As described in section \ref{sec:bcntfilter}, each $T_{\theta_0}$ consists of a pyramid with several block-based mips of decreasing power of two sizes. \RV{ We use a simple MLP with RELU activations as our decoder network and adjust the size of the output according to the endcoded material. }